Olical/more/README.md

 You see how we access the mixin, via `#more`.
 This acts as a namespace to stop it messing with any of your current mixins.
 Clever eh.

-As well as vendor prefixers more includes a few helpers, one of my favorite ones is `.circle`.
+As well as vendor prefixes more includes a few helpers, one of my favorite ones is `.circle`.
 It turns your element into a perfect circle!
 I bet you thought that kind of thing was difficult, well it is, but let more worry about that, you just get on with your styling.

 	div.profile-picture {
 		#more .circle(50px); // 50px is the size of our circle (width and height)